acerbilab/pyvbmc/README.md

 vp, results = vbmc.optimize()
 ```
 with input arguments:
-- `target`: the target (unnormalized) log density — often an unnormalized log posterior. `target` is a callable that should take as input a parameter vector and return the log density at the point;
+- `target`: the target (unnormalized) log density — often an unnormalized log posterior. `target` is a callable that should take as input a parameter vector and return the log density at the point.
+The returned log density must return a *finite* real value, i.e. non `NaN` or `-inf`.
+See the [VBMC FAQ](https://github.com/acerbilab/vbmc/wiki#how-do-i-prevent-vbmc-from-evaluating-certain-inputs-or-regions-of-input-space) for more details;
 - `x0`: an array representing the starting point of the inference in parameter space;
 - `LB` and `UB`: arrays of hard lower (resp. upper) bounds constraining the parameters (possibly `-/+np.inf` for unbounded parameters);
 - `PLB` and `PUB`: arrays of plausible lower (resp. upper) bounds: that is, a box that ideally brackets a high posterior density region of the target.